Tess Bateman: Affair with Fletch

 The focus of the story shifts to Fletch and Natalie's marriage after Tess rejects him.
 When Fletch admits that he loves her, Tess denies feeling the same, so he decides to focus on his marriage.
 Natalie learns that Fletch has had an affair.
 He claims the woman was a nurse who has left the hospital and Tess supports his story.
-Walkinshaw told Reilly that Natalie would feel "really hurt and betrayed" if she discovered Tess' lies.
+Walkinshaw told Reilly that Natalie would feel "really hurt and betrayed" if she discovered Tess's lies.
 Fletch is ejected from the family home, but an incident involving his daughter reunites them.
 Walkinshaw said that Fletch acknowledges the "massive problems" created by the affair.
 Tess encourages Natalie to forgive Fletch for his actions, which Walkinshaw thought was "obviously very difficult" for Tess to do.

 Producers revisited the story as part of Fletch's departure from the series, which serves as the end of the story.
 Jonathan Phillips, the episode's producer, wanted his final episode to focus on his relationship with Tess.
 The episode is set around an explosion and train derailment.
 Series producer Erika Hossington explained that this was a conscious choice to include a regular character in the stunt as the audience enjoy this.
 The stunt was of a large scale and involved a train on its side, covered by debris, ladders and railway sleepers.
 It was filmed over multiple nights in cold weather.
 The crew struggled to find a location to film the stunt and visited many locations, but most of them were not suitable due to their size and logistics.
 Phillips wanted to create "a real spectacle" with the stunt.
 Despite the grandness of the stunt, Phillips wanted the affair to be "right at the heart of the episode" and ensured this was reflected in the script.

 Tess is travelling on the train when it derails; Fletch learns this and rushes to help at the scene.
 Walkinshaw explained that in this moment, Fletch realises his true feelings for Tess.
 He thought that Fletch was "brave, stupid [and] romantic" by rushing into accident to save Tess.
 The actor told Reilly that although Tess and Fletch have tried to act as only friends, it would not work in the long-term, which is explored following the crash.
 Phillips opined that the episode should "create a sense of what's at stake for these two characters" with the pivotal moment being the characters reconnecting amidst a dramatic situation.
 He added that the characters are "forced to face their destinies together" and evaluate whether their future involves each other.
 Consequently, they agree they cannot continue as they are and Fletch quits his job.
 Walkinshaw explained that selflessly, Fletch "put Tess first".
-Writers used Fletch's departure to progress Tess' character as she deals with the aftermath of their affair.
+Writers used Fletch's departure to progress Tess's character as she deals with the aftermath of their affair.
 Hossington told Daniel Kilkelly of Digital Spy that Tess becomes "starchy and all about the work", which would have a negative impact on her team.